Bríd McKeown, Director of Engagement

-Stephen Chin, Articling Student
+Safiyya Ahmad, Articling Student

-Veronica Martisius, Staff Counsel (Policy)
+Veronica Martisius, Litigation Staff Counsel

 Zoe Nygra, Outreach and Communications Coordinator

 Zoe (she/they) is a settler raised and currently living on the stolen lands of the xʷməθkʷəy̓əm (Musqueam), Skwxwú7mesh (Squamish), S’ólh Téméxw (Stó:lō), Kwikwetlem, and səl̓ílwətaʔɬ (Tsleil-Waututh) peoples.
 Zoe works hard to undo many of the colonial understandings she has internalized while living in a colonial state.
-This drives their desire to understand the power of narrative and its intersections with power and oppression, particularly within the legal field.
+This drives their desire to understand narrative and its intersections with power and oppression, particularly within the legal field.
 Zoe appreciates all the support she has received in her community that brought her along in her social understanding.
 Zoe received their BA from the University of British Columbia in History and Philosophy.
-In her spare time Zoe loves to garden and take long walks.
+In her spare time, Zoe loves to garden and take long walks.